jbpminidev/DemoApp-Remake/README.md

  * New icon and design interfaces
  * iPod touch support
  * iPad Pro support for 9.7”, then in a future software update, support for 12.9” iPad Pro will be added.

+ The app will be updated soon to support:
+ * New Settings (Beta) menu
+ * 3D touch quick actions
+ * Performance improvements
+ * Default Demo video
+ * Support for Apple Watch
+ * Full iOS 11.3 support
+ * Shake to change is replaced by a tap (more soon)
+ * Splash screen on first launch
+ * UI improvements
+ * General bug fixes

 ## Compatibility
 This app has a deployment target of iOS 11.0.
 Therefore, to run the app, [you need a device supported by iOS 11](https://www.macrumors.com/2017/06/06/ios-11-compatible-iphone-ipad-ipod-models/).